build-on-aws/content/tutorials/managing-high-volume-batch-sqs-eks/index.md

 When it comes to managing background work in a Kubernetes environment, the use case isn't solely confined to massive data crunching or real-time analytics.
 More often, you'll be focused on nuanced tasks like data syncing, file uploads, or other asynchronous activities that work quietly in the background.
 Amazon SQS, with its 256 KB message size limitation, is especially adept at queuing metadata or status flags that indicate whether jobs are complete or still pending.
 When combined with Amazon EFS, which offers secure, multi-AZ storage for larger data objects, SQS is free to specialize in task orchestration.
 This pairing yields two key advantages: it allows for modular operation by segregating different aspects of your background tasks, and it capitalizes on the scalable, multi-availability zone architecture of EFS to meet your evolving storage needs without service interruptions.

 Building on the Amazon EKS cluster from [**part 1**](#) of our series, this tutorial dives into the deployment of batch jobs and job queues.
 Included in the cluster configuration for the previous tutorial is the installation of the [EFS CSI Driver Add-On](https://docs.aws.amazon.com/eks/latest/userguide/eks-add-ons.html#workloads-add-ons-available-eks), [IAM Role for Service Account (IRSA) for the EFS CSI Driver](https://docs.aws.amazon.com/eks/latest/userguide/efs-csi.html#efs-create-iam-resources), and an [OpenID Connect (OIDC) endpoint](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html).
-For part one of this series, see [Building an Amazon EKS Cluster Preconfigured to Run Compute-Intensive Batch Processes](#).
+For part one of this series, see [Building an Amazon EKS Cluster Preconfigured to Run Asynchronous Batch Tasks](https://community.aws/tutorials/navigating-amazon-eks/eks-cluster-batch-processing).
 To complete the last half of this tutorial, you’ll need the EFS CSI Driver Add-On setup on your cluster.
-For instructions, see [Designing Scalable and Versatile Storage Solutions on Amazon EKS with the Amazon EFS CSI](#).
+For instructions, see [Designing Scalable and Versatile Storage Solutions on Amazon EKS with the Amazon EFS CSI](https://community.aws/tutorials/eks-with-efs-add-on).

 You'll also integrate Amazon SQS with your Amazon EKS cluster, build a batch processing application, containerize the application and deploy to Amazon ECR, then use an Amazon SQS job queue to run your batch tasks.
 In the second half, we'll shift gears to the EFS CSI Driver, which allows us to keep our data intact across multiple nodes while running batch workloads.